Installation Master Planning

 (HNFC).
 There are currently several major ongoing HNFC programs in Japan

 .
-FIM’s responsibility is to ensure that before seeking Deputy Under Secretary of Defense (Installations and Environment) (DUSD(I&E)) approval, proposed construction projects are executable; reasonably priced and scoped; and most importantly, that they support theater commanders’ highest priorities.
-To ensure the optimization of HNFC resources, FIM reviews projects submitted by U.S. Forces Korea and U.S. Forces Japan through U.S. Pacific Command, endorsing the most mission-essential facilities and infrastructure projects.
+Construction’s responsibility is to ensure that before seeking Deputy Under Secretary of Defense (Installations and Environment) (DUSD(I&E)) approval, proposed construction projects are executable; reasonably priced and scoped; and most importantly, that they support theater commanders’ highest priorities.
+To ensure the optimization of HNFC resources, Construction reviews projects submitted by U.S. Forces Korea and U.S. Forces Japan through U.S. Pacific Command, endorsing the most mission-essential facilities and infrastructure projects.

 Japan Facilities Improvement Program (JFIP)